About the nvfwupd Command#

 Default path is current working directory of tool.

-Understanding Background Processing
+Understanding Background Processing#

-By default, the nvfwupd update_fw command communicates with the Redfish API, prints the the firmware update progress to the console, and then exits when the command runs to completion.
+By default, the nvfwupd update_fw command communicates with the Redfish API, prints the firmware update progress to the console, and then exits when the command runs to completion.

 Alternatively, you can specify the --background or -b argument so that the command communicates with the Redfish API, prints the task ID to the console, and then exits.
 In this case, you can periodically run the nvfwupd show_update_progress command with the task ID to monitor the update progress.